AC Technician: Job Duties & Career Information

 The BLS noted that opportunities for heating, air conditioning and refrigeration installers and mechanics should be excellent in the coming years.
 The field was predicted to increase 34% between 2010 and 2020, which was significantly faster than average.
 As of May 2012, median annual earnings were $43,640 for these installers and mechanics, per the BLS.
 Employer-paid benefits often include uniforms, tools, vans, pension plans and health insurance.

-Related to AC Technician: Job Duties and Information About Becoming an Air Conditioning Tech
+Related to AC Technician: Job Duties & Career Information

 - Recently Updated